bhavyaEE/RISCV-CPU/README_Bhavya.md

 ## 1. F1 Program Instructions (Jump)

 The basic JAL implementation is outlined in the main README of adding signals to control unit.
-In this section, I will describe the issues/ideas considered during implementation:
+In this section, I will describe the issues/ideas considered during implementation.
+**Each stage was realised through creating small machine code instructions to check if jumps were happening and viewing on gtk wave to see which signals were going high/low compared to what should happen to understand what further changes were required. **

-I started off by looking at the ISA to understand how the bits were split in the instruction:
+1. I started off by looking at the ISA to understand how the bits were split in the instruction:
 ![image](https://user-images.githubusercontent.com/107200668/208124106-0283f30e-d1f9-4f10-a43d-9f772161a078.png)
 ![image](https://user-images.githubusercontent.com/107200668/208124353-d531664e-167c-4e5d-933e-8d7b643d9937.png)